-In the context of strict oversight of compensation for all Global Markets staff, the variable compensation pool is based on the value generated by the activity.
+In the context of strict oversight of compensation for all Corporate & Institutional Banking staff (in particular Global Markets staff), the variable compensation pool is based on the financial value generated by the activity.
 This value, directly correlated to financial results, includes both the cost of risk and the cost of capital, and notably integrates the following parameters:

-- Direct revenues: - Direct and indirect costs allocated to the business line; - Refinancing cost billed internally (including actual cost of liquidity); - The cost of risk generated by the business line; - The cost of capital allocated to the activity during the year.
+- Direct revenues; - Direct and indirect costs allocated to the business line; - Refinancing cost billed internally (including actual cost of liquidity); - The cost of risk generated by the business line; - The cost of capital allocated to the activity during the year.